TERMS AND CONDITIONS FOR THE ALDI PLAY RUGBY STICKER COMPETITION

 1. INFORMATION ABOUT US

-The Aldi Play Rugby Sticker competition (Aldi Play Rugby) will commence on the 10th August 2019 and will finish on the 8 th November 2019.
+The Aldi Play Rugby Sticker competition (Aldi Play Rugby) will commence on the 31st January 2020 and will finish on the 24th April 2020.

 2. HOW TO ENTER THE COMPETITION – REPUBLIC OF IRELAND PRIMARY SCHOOLS